 The Problem of Plenty

-It's difficult to say which of the frameworks provided is the best in 2022 because each has strengths and weaknesses, not to mention multiple complexities and frequently released updates bringing new features to the table.
-Of course, we cannot cover every possible solution; there are many excellent frameworks that have been left out of this article.
+It's difficult to say which of the frameworks provided is the best in 2023 because each has strengths and weaknesses, not to mention multiple complexities and frequently released updates bringing new features to the table.
+Of course, we cannot cover every possible solution; there are many excellent frontend frameworks that have been left out of this article.